Vietnam under Chinese rule: Tang dynasty

 The Tang dynasty reorganized Jiao into numerous smaller prefectures in the 620s and then after several reforms, remade Jiao into the Protectorate of Annan (Annan Duhufu), meaning "Protectorate of the Calm South".
 Annan was administered by a "protectors-general" or "commanders-in-chief" (dudu).
 This title was later changed to Military Commissioner (jiedushi/tiết độ sử).
 The southernmost part of Annan, called Huanzhou (modern Vinh, Nghệ An province), was composed of "halter-provinces" (jimizhou/cơ mi châu) where tribal lords were granted titles and acted as buffers against the Cham kingdom of Lâm Ấp.
 In 669, another prefecture even further south of Huanzhou was created, called Fuluzhou, and more halter-provinces were created there as well.

 The population distribution in southern China changed during the Tang period.
 In the past, the Red River Plain had been the most densely populated area in the region, but both Guangdong and Guangxi had caught up and surpassed Annan as population centers during the Tang.
 Censuses for Jiaozhou recorded 24,230 households in 742 and 27,135 households in 807.
 The increase in population might have been due to refugees from the An Lushan rebellion.
 By the 700s, census data recorded a total of 38,626 households for all of Annan, 71,805 for Guangdong, and 274,696 for Guangxi.
-The demographic situation has reversed from Han times and Jiaozhou was no longer the largest settlement in the region.
+The demographic situation had reversed from Han times and Jiaozhou was no longer the largest settlement in the region.

 Aside from the population reversal, other factors also caused the decline of Jiaozhou as the preeminent trading hub in the region.
 Deep sea trading routes were discovered directly connecting Guangzhou to Southeast Asia.
 The Dayu mountain road was expanded, making Guangzhou easier to access from the center of the empire than Jiaozhou.
 The kingdom of Chenla to the west of Jiaozhou declined in importance and was replaced by Lâm Ấp as the master of trading ports along the Annan coast.
 As the Pearl River Basin became an increasingly well-integrated and crucial part of the empire, views on Annan shifted to that of an increasingly distant and potentially troubled region.
 Although Annan continued to retain economic significance as a source of luxury goods, posts at Annan were viewed as almost something akin to punishments by government officials.
 One official named Lu Zushang was appointed by Tang Taizong to oversee Annan, but he refused the assignment on pretext of illness.
 When he still refused after the emperor sent his brother-in-law to convince him, the emperor had him executed.
 The undesirability of being assigned to Annan meant that the primary way of staffing the administration there was through demotion and banishment.